 The Privacy Policy also states that OpenAI can disclose your personal data to vendors and service providers, government authorities and other third parties “in compliance with the law,” affiliates, business account administrators, and more.

-Having all this sensitive information collected and stored can potentially put it at risk of being exposed in case of a data breach.
+Having all this information collected and stored can potentially put it at risk of being exposed in case of a data breach.
 However, such risk exists with pretty much any online service — how big or small the risk depends on how well the company protects itself against hacking.

 3. Misinformation and fake news

-The problem here is that people may regard ChatGPT’s responses as a reliable source of information when, in reality, they might be based on outdated or false publications online.
-The chatbot itself has a disclaimer stating that “ChatGPT can make mistakes.
+The ChatGPT chatbot itself has a disclaimer stating that “ChatGPT can make mistakes.
 Check important info.”
 So, it’s crucial to always do your own research and double-check the information ChatGPT provides.

-4. Phishing scams
+5. Phishing scams

-Before generative AI, phishing scams were easier to identify as long as you knew what to look for — spelling mistakes, bad grammar, and odd phrasing or style would be the dead giveaways of many phishing emails or text messages.
+Before generative AI, phishing scams were easier to identify as long as you knew what to look for.
+Spelling mistakes, bad grammar, and odd phrasing or style would be the dead giveaways of many phishing emails or text messages.

 Additionally, OpenAI technology can be used to create convincing fake customer service chatbots to further trick people into believing the legitimacy of the phishing attempt.

-5. Malware creation
+6. Malware creation

 ChatGPT can do way more than just chat.
 Apart from writing elaborate texts, it can also produce hundreds of lines of code that would take even an experienced programmer hours to write in mere seconds.
 It’s an excellent time-saving tool, but it could potentially be used for malicious purposes.

-While ChatGPT has preventative measures in place to block the attempts to generate malicious code and create malware, hackers with enough knowledge and experience might try to manipulate the chatbot and bypass these restrictions.
+While ChatGPT has preventative measures in place to block attempts to generate malicious code and create malware, hackers with enough knowledge and experience might try to manipulate the chatbot and bypass these restrictions.

 How to stay safe while using ChatGPT